BusinessCookies/CoffeeMachineProject/README.md

 # CoffeeMachineProject
 <h3>
 	Jura coffee machine upgraded with a raspberry pi, running a Kivy app for customers management.
+	In order to interface the raspberry with the coffee machine, we replaced button to order coffee by optocouplers, linked with the GPIO of the raspberry pi.
 </h3>

 <p>